akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 # Create a tailored product import profile

-To create a tailored product export:
+To create a tailored product import:
 1. Go to `Imports`
 1. Click on `Create import profile`
 1. Type a unique export code and a label, then select the job `Tailored product import`<!-- or `Tailored product model import`-->. <!--You can select either CSV or XLSX for each job.-->